primeharbor/aws-fast-fixes/iam-password-policy/README.md

 # IAM

-This script will update the password policy in your account to an industry accepted baseline based on commercial media company usage.
+This script will update the password policy in your account to an industry accepted baseline.

 ## Why?